bytexplorerr/bytexplorerr/README.md

 ## 💡 About Me

 I'm a passionate **Full Stack Developer** and tech enthusiast from India 🇮🇳.
 I love building scalable web apps, solving complex problems, and continuously exploring new tech.
-I'm currently pursuing B.Tech in Computer Science and exploring the depths of software engineering.
+I'm currently pursuing B.Tech in Computer Science and Engineering and exploring the depths of software engineering.

 ---